Spinning up a VM now days have become a breeze. You sign with a cloud

 Add some basic utilities

-Whatever we install, we should first sudo apt update
+Whatever we install, we should first sudo apt update and sudo apt upgrade to start with a good basis.

 There is is couple of command line tools that I always want to have at my finger tips: